avinoamr/pluto/README.md

     - Use this function in-place of the expression on the token, and invoke it with the render input upon render.

 ## Binding event listeners

+Binding events is tricky, because we can't just set them as properties.
+For
+example: `el.onclick = function() {}` will work but custom events like wouldn't like `el.onaddtab = function() {}`.

+Polymer solves it by a convention of starting these attribute names with `on-`, so their template engine will identify the event name and will add normal event listeners.

+React solves it by not using events at all.
+You just pass the properties as any other property to the inner element, which, instead of firing events, will just invoke the function manually.
+So there's no event propagation.

+Another issue with event listeners is that as they're function they can be unbound, and thus yield weird/unexpected results and errors.

+React simply forces you to bind your events before rendering.
+So you must have something like `this.fn = this.fn.bind(this)` for any function you pass as an event handler.
+There's a risk of binding the function on every render, because it will result in a re-render of the element as it has changed.

+Polymer uses a simpler approach.
+You specific a literal function name, instead of a token that links to an actual function.
+They then just look-up this function on the rendered element, with the element as it's bound context `this`.

+Out of all of these - I think I prefer a mix of both options:
+    - Using real events, with propagations is more inline with how the DOM works natively.
+    - Using string literals as references to functions makes little sense in the context of a generic templating engine as we don't necessarily have a root custom-element that's guaranteed to contain these functions.

+So in the final design, you mark event listeners with the `on-` prefix, but you can pass in actual functions.
+We'll then bind these functions as event listeners.